DigitalGlobe/GGD-OpenSpaceNet/doc/REFERENCE.md

 <a name="image" />
 ### Local Image Input

-Local image input means that _OpenSkyNet_ will load a single image a local drive or a network drive accessible through the file system.
+Local image input means that _OpenSpaceNet_ will load a single image a local drive or a network drive accessible through the file system.

 ### Command Line Options for Local Image Input